Slow Cooker Stuffing

 Instructions

-- Pour in 3 cups chicken stock to moisten.
-Add a bit more stock if needed.
+• Pour in 3 cups chicken stock to moisten.
+If it's too dry add more stock if needed.
+Stir well.

-- Having a big crowd or want lots of leftovers?
+• Having a big crowd or want lots of leftovers?
 Go ahead and double the recipe!
+If you double the recipe I mix in a big bowl and then place in the crockpot.

 Nutrition